-- County personnel (judges, district attorneys, administrators, etc.) require further education to decrease stigma of mental illness being treated in the community and increase their knowledge on the array of outpatient mental health services available to individuals being served. - With Senate Bill 292 funding the Center has established a Forensic Assertive Community Treatment (FACT) team to provide intensive, multi-disciplinary treatment and services to consumers with SMI and frequent jail bookings.
-The FACT team will provide core, fidelity-defined services of the Tool for Measurement of Assertive Community Treatment (TMACT) and will implement Risk-Need-Responsivity (RNR) principles, thereby implementing the most state of the art clinical models of care for this population.
-By including an RNR component, the FACT Team will have the capability to assess and, therefore, reduce, various aspects of criminogenic risk, e.g., criminal thinking, substance use, and associating with bad influences.
-Model implementation also will reduce recidivism by matching interventions to each person's specific risk factors.
+Intercept 4: Reentry Current Programs and Initiatives: County(s) Plans for upcoming two years: Provide advocacy and services in the jail throughout incarceration to ensure individual has coordination during transition back into the community.
+Provide intensive case management that coordinate wraparound services to ensure needs are met following release.
+Currently CRP (Community Reintegration Program) and CAIP (Community Alternatives to Incarceration Program) can accept individual referrals from jails and prisons.
+CHCS works with Bexar County MH Dept., • Bexar With Senate Bill 292 funding, The Center established a Forensic Assertive Community Treatment (FACT) team to provide intensive, multi-disciplinary treatment and services to consumers with SMI and frequent jail bookings.
+The FACT team provides core, fidelity-defined services of the Tool for Measurement of Assertive Community Treatment (TMACT) and Risk- Need-Responsivity (RNR) principles, thereby implementing the most state- of-the-art clinical models of care for this population.
+By including an RNR component, the FACT Team has the